Nevue Fine Art Marketing

 Networking with other artists is not about creating small talk or mingling.

-Instead, it is about building solid relationships with other artists to further your art career.
+Instead, it is about building solid relationships with other artists to support and further your art career.

 When a group of people works together, the entire group will prosper.